 I am a graduate of the Georgia Institute of Technology with a degree in Computational Media (A hybrid degree between Liberal Arts and Computer Science), with a focus in Intelligence and Game Studies.
 I am working towards getting into the Digital Media Masters Program at Georgia Tech as well, with a focus on Game Artificial Intelligence.
 I also studied and did research into Augmented Reality and other Interactive Media technologies.
 Throughout my five years in college, I was a Teaching Assistant (and even Head TA) in various Computer Science classes, holding office hours weekly and helping to write and plan course material in 1st year, 2nd year, and 4th year level courses.
 If I had to pick a favorite subject to teach, it would have to be Game Design and Programming, as that is one of my own passions.
 What really drives me to teach is helping other people achieve in spite of obstacles they find themselves facing, helping them find techniques to learning that they can use, and helping them achieve success through their own power.
 In turn, I have the chance to improve my own knowledge and understanding of the subjects through helping them.
 I am a vary adaptable tutor, willing to try many different modes and methodologies of teaching to help a student understand the underlying principles of subjects, rather than memorization (unless it is called for).
 As for interests and hobbies, I like to help design Video Games and Tabletop Role-Playing Games and play them, and help running fan conventions (such as MomoCon or DragonCon) across the Southeast.

-Georgia Institute of Technology - BS, Computational Media
+Undergraduate Degree: Georgia Institute of Technology-Main Campus - Bachelor of Science, Computational Media

-Georgia Institute of Technology - MS, Digital Media
+Graduate Degree: Georgia Institute of Technology-Main Campus - Master of Science, Digital Media

 College Computer Science